-I hope you find peace in knowing I’m free, in a way, I never before was.
+I hope you find peace in knowing I’m free in a way, I never was before.

 Up here, there is no addiction.
 There is only love.

 The kind of love that is greater than any of us will ever know, below.

 You might tell yourself that I am gone.
 But you’re wrong.
 I’m right here.

 I’m the wind on your face, and the stars in the sky.
 I’m the raindrops falling outside your bedroom window.
 I’m the song of a bird and the dawn of each new morning.
 I’m the clouds and the sun and the waves in the ocean.

 We will never truly be parted from one another.
 For love breathes life EVEN in death.